RESOURCES FOR STUDENTS OF COLOR

 Throughout the year, Villanova hosts a range of events and programs specifically crafted for the talents, interests and needs of students of color.
 These events connect future Villanovans with current students and faculty who understand their unique perspectives and offer tailored insights into the Villanova experience.

-Nova Up Close provides a unique opportunity for prospective students of color to immerse themselves in our community for a two-day, on-campus event during their senior year of high school.
+Nova Up Close provides a unique opportunity for prospective students to immerse themselves in our community for a two-day, on-campus event during their senior year of high school.

 STUDENT AND PARENT PANELS